English original

 Paris

-Line 6 (see picture; on Pont de Bir Hakeim) and line 2 together form a circle around the city.
-They run mostly on elevated tracks and provide views of the Eiffel tower and other sights.
+Line 6 and line 2 together form a circle around the city.
+They run mostly on elevated tracks and provide views of the Eiffel tower (from Pont de Bir Hakeim) and other sights.
 Line 1 provides a view of La Defense.

 Line 6 on the Pont de Bir Hakeim.